kids-first/kf-bixu-template/README.md

-# D3b Bixu Repository Template
+# KF Bixu Repository Template

-Use this template to bootstrap a new D3b bixu repository
+Use this template to bootstrap a new KF bixu repository

 ### Badges